Terms, Conditions and Acceptable Use

-- login to phpmyadmin to upload, setup, and ongoing manage their Databases
+- login to phpmyadmin to upload, setup, and backup their Databases

-- login to their own front-end, such as Wordpress or OpenCart etc, to manage their content
+- nearly always only login to their own front-end (eg: Wordpress or OpenCart etc) to manage their website

-- login to check their Web Stats and Quotas occasionally
+- rarely login to check their Web Stats and Quotas

-- login to portals to check, or pay their Invoices as they are automatic and recurring (N/A with us)
+- rarely login to portals to check or pay their Invoices as they are automatic and recurring (N/A with us)

-then as a no frills service, our shared hosting services are not for you.
+then as a no frills service, our shared hosting services are likely not for you.